 If you're less creative, there's also the option to explore the world, harvest resources, craft items and square-up to enemies.

+How did a sandbox game about blocks become a worldwide phenomenon?
 Check out the history of Minecraft.

 Monster Hunter: World

 Monster Hunter is a classic franchise that's been going for a long time, but with its return to console it's been given a new lease of life and was dragged kicking and screaming into 2018.

 Whether you want to play solo or team up with a group of up to three friends, this game has you enter a stunning game world that feels genuinely dynamic and alive in order to hunt down monsters.
 For research, of course.

 There's a learning curve here, and the Dark Souls-style combat has the potential to frustrate, but this is the most accessible Monster Hunter game we've seen in years.
 If you've been looking for a chance to break into the series, this is it.